snapfast/power-timer/README.md

 ## Usage

 ### Basic Operation
-1. **Set Time**: Use the hour and minute spinboxes to set your desired timer duration
+1. **Set Time**: Use the horizontal hour and minute controls to set your desired timer duration
-2. **Choose Action**: Select shutdown, restart, or log off from the power action switcher
+2. **Choose Action**: Select shutdown, restart, or log off from the dropdown menu
-3. **Configure Sound** (Optional): Toggle the sound notification switch for audio alerts
+3. **Start Timer**: Click "Start" to begin the countdown
-4. **Start Timer**: Click "Start" to begin the countdown
+4. **Monitor**: Watch the large real-time countdown in HH:MM:SS format with monospace font
-5. **Monitor**: Watch the real-time countdown in HH:MM:SS format
+5. **Control**: Use "Pause"/"Resume" to pause/continue, or "Cancel" to abort
-6. **Control**: Use "Pause"/"Resume" to pause/continue, or "Cancel" to abort
+6. **Sound Alert**: Automatic system sound notification in the last minute
 7. **Confirm Action**: When timer expires, confirm the action in the dialog that appears

 ### Keyboard Shortcuts